-Translations of different human IG gene segments are downloaded from the IMGT database [14] and aligned to the genome using GenBlast.

-For the koala annotation, a cut-off of 80 percent coverage, 70 percent identity and an e-value of e-1 were used for GenBlast with the exon repair option turned on.
+Translations of different human IG gene segments were downloaded from the IMGT database [14] and aligned to the genome using GenBlast.
+For the cat annotation, logical thresholds for coverage (80%), percent identity (70%) and e-value (E-1) were used for GenBlast with the exon repair option turned on.
 The top 10 transcript models built by GenBlast for each protein passing the cut-offs are kept.